Quality and Safety

 The Joint Commission Accreditation

 The Joint Commission (TJC) is widely known for its leadership role in evaluating and accrediting thousands of healthcare organizations in the United States.
-Cook Children's Medical Center achieved a three-year accreditation by Joint Commission for September 2018 through September 2021 for both Hospital and Behavioral Health Care Programs.
+Cook Children's Medical Center achieved a three-year accreditation by Joint Commission on April 22, 2022.
 This accreditation means that we demonstrated compliance with applicable Joint Commission standards in all performance areas.
 TJC will conduct unannounced survey every three years to validation ongoing compliance with all requirements.